A fjord is a narrow, high-walled, and very long submerged glacial valley.

-The Golfo Dulce in Costa Rica is one of three tropical fjords in the Pacific Ocean.
+The Golfo Dulce in Costa Rica is one of three tropical fjords found in the world, creating unique conditions to the surrounding coastal vegetation and the animals that have adapted to live and visit here.
 This unique aquatic habitat is home to a great diversity of marine life including dolphins, sea turtles, tropical fish including marlin, parrotfish, dorado, red snapper, over 87 species of stomatopods and decapods, and is an important place for humpback whales and whale sharks to both breed and give birth.
 The beaches surrounding the Golfo Dulce also serve as a major nesting ground for hawksbill, Olive Ridley and leatherback ocean turtles.

 The topography of the Golfo Dulce (in Spanish “the sweet gulf”) is such that the mouth of the gulf has a depth of 50 m, while the interior region of the gulf reaches depth of over 200 m.
 These inner regions of great depth are highly saline and anoxic.
 Anaerobic sulfur-reducing bacteria, whose metabolism produces highly toxic by-products, thrive in these regions, while nitrates also become concentrated at these depths.
 It is therefore crucial that currents from the open ocean dilute these toxic compounds such that the gulf does not become uninhabitable.